-Pressure Theme Pressure Benchmark Introduction of microbial pathogens The introduction of relevant microbial pathogens or metazoan disease vectors to an area where they are currently not present (e.g. Martelia refringens and Bonamia , Avian influenza virus, viral Haemorrhagic Septicaemia virus).
-Introduction or spread of non-indigenous species (INIS) The introduction of one of more invasive non-indigenous species (INIS) Removal of non-target species Removal of features or incidental non-targeted catch (by-catch) through targeted fishery, shellfishery or harvesting at a commercial or recreational scale Removal of target species Benthic species and habitats: removal of species targeted by fishery, shellfishery or harvesting at a commercial or recreational scale.
+Pressure Pressure Benchmark Theme change from WFD poor status to bad status).
+Nutrient enrichment A decrease in the one rank of nutrient status of a water body (as defined by WFD), that is, from High to Good, Good to Moderate, Moderate to Poor for a period of a year.
+Organic enrichment A deposit of 100 gC/m2/yr.
+Biological Genetic modification Translocation of indigenous species and/or introduction pressures & translocation of of genetically modified or genetically different populations indigenous species of indigenous species that may result in changes in genetic structure of local populations, hybridization, or change in community structure Introduction of The introduction of relevant microbial pathogens or microbial pathogens metazoan disease vectors to an area where they are currently not present (e.g. Martelia refringens and Bonamia, Avian influenza virus, viral Haemorrhagic Septicaemia virus).
+Introduction or The introduction of one of more invasive non-indigenous spread of non- species (INIS) indigenous species (INIS) Removal of non- Removal of features or incidental non-targeted catch (by- target species catch) through targeted fishery, shellfishery or harvesting at a commercial or recreational scale Removal of target Benthic species and habitats: removal of species species targeted by fishery, shellfishery or harvesting at a commercial or recreational scale.